prashantbarca/footy/README.md

 Issues
 ---------------
 Lots of bugs are there, even I know.
 Feel free to suggest changes!
-At present, I plan to right a command line gem.
+At present, I plan to write a command line gem.

 License
 -----------------